exoplatform/exo-documentation/docs/Upgrade.rst

 			-  Detect and handle issues to make sure they will not happen during the real upgrade.
 			-  Estimate how long the upgrade will take in your production environment.
 			-  Find out if you need to adjust anything to make your upgrade faster and more efficient.

+.. note:: As mentioned in Breaking changes :ref:`section <ShindigRemoval>`, Shindig, the component which supports gadgets is removed
+          from eXo Platfrom	5.3 and which leads to the removal of gadgets.
+In fact, dashboard application and all gadgets are automatically removed.
+Only four of them namely Login History, Bookmarks, RSS Reader and Featured Poll still remaining and could be placed in pages if necessary.

 .. _Upgrade.Process: